ashkjain/python-flask-bootcamp/README.md

 The main changes we did, is added one StringField and used session to pass the value in the Alert or Flash.

 ## 17. Python and Databases
+We have used our application to receive data from the user, but we never stored it permanently so we can use it again, even after closing our application.
+We will be using Database to store our information, in order to store information in a database we are going to use SQL Queries to CREATE, READ, UPDATE, and DELETE operations.
+To make a connection from python, flask and sql we will be using a library or an ORM (object Relational Mapper) called `SQLAlchemy`.
+We are going to install this on our system using this command `pip install Flask-SQLAlchemy` make sure do install `Flask-SQLAlchemy` not just `SQLAlchemy`, they both are different, but serves the same purpose, but Flask-SQLAlchemy is tailored specifically for Flask applications, and require less manual configurations.

+## 18. Flask and Databases Part One
+When we are working with Database we are going to these following operations:-
+- Setting up a SQLite Database in Flask App
+- Create a model in flask
+- Perform basic CRUD operations

 ## Application Directory Structure and Code after templates
 > Directory Structure:-
 - myenv (Virtual Environment)